TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/long.rst

 All integers are implemented as "long" integer objects of arbitrary size.

-On error, most ``PyLong_As*`` APIs return ``(return type)-1`` which cannot be distinguished from a number.
+On error, most ``PyLong_As*`` APIs return ``(return type)-1`` which cannot be distinguished kutoka a number.
 Use :c:func:`PyErr_Occurred` to disambiguate.

 .. c:type:: PyLongObject